Synerise/android-sdk/README.md

 ```

 #### Client.signOut()
-Signing client out causes in generating new UUID for a new anonymous one.
+Signing client out clears email, id and generates new UUID for anonymous one.<br>
+It also clears client's JWT token.

 #### Client.getAccount()
 Use this method to get client's account information.<br>